rumpelheinz/PlayingWithFirePhaser/README.md

 # PlayingWithFirePhaser

-Clone of the flash game [https://www.crazygames.com/game/playing-with-fire-2]("Playing with Fire"), made with [https://phaser.io/](Phaser 3).
+Clone of the flash game ["Playing With Fire"](https://www.crazygames.com/game/playing-with-fire-2), made with [Phaser 3](https://phaser.io/).

 The standalone version is launched as an electron application.
-It can also be played on [https://tobias.eu.ngrok.io/playingwithfire/playingwithfire.html](my homepage).
+It can also be played on [my homepage](https://tobias.eu.ngrok.io/playingwithfire/playingwithfire.html).

 ![Demo](demo.gif)